 There are two kinds of plagiarism: intentional and unintentional.
 Intentional plagiarism occurs when a student chooses to use words from sources that are not his own and does not cite the source.
 This can either be a direct quote or a paraphrase that is too close to the original work.
 Unintentional plagiarism occurs when a student’s language is too closely influenced by someone else’s work.

 LAF uses Grammarly to check for plagiarism.
-Neither forms of plagiarism will be tolerated at LAF Co-op.
+Neither form of plagiarism will be tolerated at LAF Co-op.

 Disciplinary Guidelines